 Drama Code: DRA Description: Drama is an art form that explores human conflict and tension.
-Drama is conveyed using the elements of the theatre: acting, costumes, props, scenery, lighting, music and sound.
+It generally takes the form of a story presented to an audience through dialogue and action.
+The story is conveyed using the elements of the theatre: acting, costumes, props, scenery, lighting, music and sound.
 Drama has an emotional and intellectual impact on both the participants and audience members.
 It holds up a mirror for us to examine ourselves, deepening our understanding of human motivation and behaviour.
+It broadens our perspective through stories that portray life from different points of views, culture and time periods.
 Drama allows students to safely experiment with self-expression and gain self-confidence.
-Learning Experiences: Over the course of the drama program, students will explore the roles of the actor, writer, and audience member.
-They will engage with a variety of dramatic styles.
-Drama education encompasses related disciplines and art forms such as clowning, storytelling, melodrama, improvisation, and play productions.
-Learning experiences will include: Elements of drama Dramatic conventions Role-play Audience interaction Character development Assessment: Partake in improvisation work in groups Perform scripted and collaboratively devised theatre Career Pathways: Actor (stage, film, television), arts administrator, choreographer, community artist, costume designer, dancer, dance/drama teacher, director, drama therapist, dramaturge, film editor, lighting designer, lighting technician, playwright, producer, set designer, singer, sound technician, speech pathologist, stage manager, stunt performer, presenter, theatre critic, voice coach, game designer, editor, journalist, lawyer, musician, production manager, radio announcer, biomechanical animation specialist.
+Learning Over the course of the drama program, students will: Experiences: Explore and gain experience in the various roles of the theatre Engage with a variety of dramatic styles Understand the elements of drama, dramatic conventions and forms Assessment: Forming Students will devise scenes as part of an ensemble for a larger performance Presenting Students will perform scripted and collaboratively devised theatre across a range of theatrical styles Responding Students will deconstruct and critique peer performances and critically reflect upon their own performing and devising process Career Pathways: Actor (stage, film, television), arts administrator, choreographer, community artist, costume designer, dancer, dance/drama teacher, director, drama therapist, dramaturge, film editor, lighting designer, lighting technician, playwright, producer, set designer, singer, sound technician, speech pathologist, stage manager, stunt performer, presenter, theatre critic, voice coach, game designer, editor, journalist, lawyer, musician, production Manager, radio announcer, biomechanical animation specialist